What is a trade mark examination report?

 Yes.
 The majority of examination reports can be overcome with the right response.

 The key is understanding the specific objection that has been raised and the options available to you.
-There are often strategies available that aren't immediately obvious from the report itself.
+There are often strategies available that are not immediately obvious from the report itself.

 For example, a section 44 objection (conflicting mark) can sometimes be overcome by obtaining a letter of consent from the owner of the cited mark, or by narrowing the goods and services in your application.
-A section 41 objection (descriptiveness) might be overcome by providing evidence that your mark has acquired distinctiveness through use.
+A section 41 objection (descriptiveness) might be overcome by providing evidence that your mark has acquired distinctiveness through use, or by making legal submissions that the mark is suggestive rather than descriptive.

 Each situation is different, and the best approach will depend on the specific objection, the strength of the arguments available, and the commercial importance of the trade mark to your business.